 - Critical aquatic habitat for a plethora of rare and endangered fish and mussel species, like the Cape Fear shiner

 - Drinking water supply for Chatham and Lee counties and downstream communities

-- Wealth of fragile and precious natural areas
+- A wealth of fragile and precious natural areas

 Johnston County Farmland

 Johnston County has a rich cultural history rooted in agriculture dating back to pre-colonial times.
 Present-day Johnston County is the tenth largest county by land area in the state and is comprised of a diverse landscape dominated by agricultural land, forestland, and expanding urban centers.
 These working lands provide agricultural opportunities, ecotourism, local jobs, and community businesses.
 Farm and forestlands also provide important food and cover for wildlife and help to control flooding, conserve watershed functions, and maintain air quality.
-Similar to undisturbed natural communities, working lands also retain and absorb rainfall, filter wastewater and urban runoff, and recharge groundwater supplies.
+Like undisturbed natural communities, working lands also absorb rainfall, filter wastewater, and urban runoff, and recharge groundwater supplies.

 Population growth poses a serious challenge to the future of agriculture in Johnston County.
 The county’s population is expected to increase by 16.2% from 2010 to 2020 and then grow by an additional 13.7% between 2020 and 2030, making it one of the fastest-growing counties in the entire state.